archethic-foundation/libjs/README.md

   Dispatch  the transaction to a node by serializing a GraphQL request

   - `tx` represent the built transaction from the **transactionBuilder**
-  - `endpoint` is the HTTP URL to a ArchEthic node (acting as welcome node)
+  - `endpoint` is the HTTP URL to a Archethic node (acting as welcome node)

   Returns